 Willingness to take PhD students

-Professor Saunders is interested in supervising postgraduate research in any area of British theatre from 1940- present and in particular the work of dramatists.
-Other interests include the work of the Arts Council of Great Britain 1945-1994 and related issues of funding; British alternative / ‘fringe’ theatre and performance from 1968-1994; Shakespeare and contemporary appropriation of his work; the theatre, television and wireless drama of Samuel Beckett.
+I am interested in supervising postgraduate research in any area of British theatre from 1940 to the present and in particular the work of dramatists.
+Other interests include the work of the Arts Council of Great Britain 1945-1994 and related issues of funding; British alternative / 'fringe' theatre and performance from 1968-1994; Shakespeare and contemporary appropriation of his work; the theatre, television and wireless drama of Samuel Beckett.